 Most of the qalas in the region are on the few elevated portions of land in an otherwise flat landscape.
 Ayaz Qala is one such fort and has been built on top of a low hill and can be easily spotted from the distance.
 Though the elevation of the hill is not very high, it is steep and in the absence of a well-defined path and sandy lower slopes was a big deterrent to climbing up to the fort.
 But after some stern talking to myself, some effort, inhaling some fine sand, and scaring desert lizards and other creepy crawlies out of my way, I reached the top to be rewarded by some spectacular views and also an understanding of how Ayaz Qala would have functioned as a defence outpost.
 Click on the picture below to see a panoramic shot.

-Built in 4th century BCE, the Ayaz Qala is also rectangular in layout and measures about 180 m by 150 m.
+Built in the 4th century BCE, the Ayaz Qala is also rectangular in layout and measures about 180 m by 150 m.
 Two parallel walls, about 10 m in height surround the qala creating a vaulted corridor between them, running along the entire fort.
-The vaulted corridor provided shelter to the inhabitants as well as the soldiers who defended it.
+The vaulted corridor would have provided shelter to the inhabitants as well as the soldiers who defended it.
 Some of the walls have collapsed, but that doesn’t take away anything from the imposing architecture.
 The vast space enclosed by the fort looks empty, but archaeologists have excavated wine presses and other treasures from here.

 The Ayaz Qala is not just one fort, but a set of 3 forts.
 I climbed into one of them, saw another from the first, and missed out on seeing the third.
 The second Ayaz Qala, which is smaller in size and shaped like a peanut shell, was built nearly 700 years later on a hill near the first one.